• 1957: Penguin Classics prose translation

 Yes, if...

-• You want the old root of English heroic poetry: mead-halls, sea-roads, boasts, treasure, and monsters in the dark.
+• You want an early English hero poem with mead-halls, sea roads, boasts, treasure, and monsters in the dark.

-• You are curious about how fantasy, monster stories, and English literature sounded before the novel existed.
+• You are curious about the roots of fantasy, monster tales, and English lit before the novel.

 No, if...

-• You want a modern fantasy plot with deep interior psychology and a large cast arc.
+• You want a modern fantasy plot with deep inner lives and a large cast.

-• You want monsters only as spectacle, not as tests of reputation, kingship, mortality, and communal fear.
+• You want monsters as pure spectacle, not as tests of fame, rule, death, and fear.

 Summary